Lemoncode/redux-sagas-typescript-by-example/01_hello_saga/readme.md

 }
 ```

-What in the hell are we doin hell?
+_What in the hell are we doing here?_

 - A first saga is just listening for the _requestNewGeneratedNumber_ action.
 - Once the action is fired, we fire a second saga that will call _generateNewNumber_,